PMStanley/ARMax/README.md

 =========

 ARMax is a Delphi unit for working with Action Replay Max (AR Max) save files for the Playstation 2.
-It is the core code used in the ARMax.dll available at [PS2 Save Tools]
+It is the core code used in ARMaxDLL available at [PS2 Save Tools].